 Robert Milne is a member of the White & Case Global Antitrust Practice, which was named as Competition Group of the Year by Law360 seven times.
 Rob's practice focuses on complex antitrust litigation, including cartels (both civil and criminal matters), pharmaceutical antitrust, and mergers and acquisitions.

 Rob is widely recognized as a preeminent antitrust litigator.
-Among other things, he was named a Life Sciences MVP by Law360 in both 2020 and 2014, for his antitrust work for Life Sciences clients, was short-listed for 2015 Antitrust Litigator of the Year by Global Competition Review, was named a Competition MVP in 2010 by Law360, was named to the (GC-nominated) BTI Client Service "All-Star' list for 2018, received an IOL "Client Choice" award for 2014 in Competition/Antitrust and, earlier in his career, was named to the National Law Journal’s list of "Top 40" lawyers in the country under the age of 40.
+Among other things, he was named by LMG Life Sciences as Antitrust Litigator of the year for 2022 and by Law360 as a Life Sciences MVP in 2020 and 2014, for his antitrust work for Life Sciences clients, was short-listed for 2015 Antitrust Litigator of the Year by Global Competition Review, was named a Competition MVP in 2010 by Law360, was named to the (GC-nominated) BTI Client Service "All-Star' list for 2018, received an IOL "Client Choice" award for 2014 in Competition/Antitrust and, earlier in his career, was named to the National Law Journal’s list of "Top 40" lawyers in the country under the age of 40.

 Chambers USA notes that Rob is "recognized for his trial skills, regularly defending large corporate clients in significant civil and criminal litigation.
 Sources note that 'he is very solution-oriented, knows which battles to fight and is excellent in his application of antitrust principles.'"
 (Chambers USA 2020) Rob was also recognized as a "great strategist" who has a "fantastic demeanor in front of a judge and really listens to the client."(Chambers USA 2016) According to Legal 500, Rob "is noted as a 'brilliant' antitrust litigator who is ‘easy to get along with,' and ‘energetic, insightful and effective."
 (Legal 500)